·

 • Add cherries.
 Remove the mixture from the heat and fold in the blanched cherries.

 • Clean rims and screw-on lids.
-Clean the rims of the jars using a moist clean towel.
+Clean the rims of the jars using a moist, clean towel.
 Add the lid and rings, tightening the rings until they’re fingertip-tight.

 • Process jars.
-Transfer the jars to the water bath canner making sure the jars are fully submerged in water.
-Bring the water to a boil Once boiling, set the timer and process quart jars for 35 minutes and pint jars for 30 minutes.
+Transfer the jars to the water bath canner, making sure the jars are fully submerged in water.
+Bring the water to a boil.
+Once boiling, set the timer and process quart jars for 35 minutes and pint jars for 30 minutes.

-• Let cool and check the seals.
+• Cool and check the seals.
 Remove the jars from the water bath canner and transfer them to a cooling rack or heat-resistant spot for 12-24 hours.
 After 24 hours, check the lids for a proper seal.
 Once a proper seal has been confirmed, remove the rings and store the jars in a cool dark place for up to 18 months or per your lids manufacturer's recommendations.

 Notes